Tuesday, 30 June 2026

 I offer this annotated edition of St Bonaventure’s work as a small gift to our gentle Queen and Mother in gratitude for all her graces and favours, requesting her continued help and protection for the author and his family.

 The Latin text and references are based upon Speculum Beatae Mariae Virginis (1904).
 The English text is based upon that attributed to Sr Mary Emmanuel O.S.B. (published by Herder in 1932).
-Amazon's various editions ackowledge that this text is in the Public Domain worldwide, attributing it to the text of a Dublin edition (author unknown) published in 1849.
+Amazon's various editions acknowledge that this text is in the Public Domain worldwide, attributing it to the text of a Dublin edition (author unknown) published in 1849.

 Footnotes